mixerapi/mixerapi-dev/plugins/jwt-auth/README.md

 ## Defining your JWT

-On your User entity implement [JwtEntityInterface]().
+On your User entity implement `JwtEntityInterface`.
 This will be used to generate the JWT, example:

 ```php
 namespace App\Model\Entity;